Waste to renewable energy: biogas cleanup (upgrading) in Tanzania and Kenya

 Project dates: December 2014 - May 2017

-During this reporting period ending December 2016, synthesis of manganese oxide and water hyancith derived carbon nanomaterials that showed good performance during screening tests was scaled -up and enough materials for first generation prototype filters successfully prepared.
-This has addressed objective number 2,3 and 4 in the original proposal.
+The synthesis of manganese oxide and water hyancith derived carbon nanomaterials that showed good performance during screening tests was scaled -up and enough materials for first generation prototype filters successfully prepared.
 In addition, first generation of the prototype filters were fabricated and their performance in removing hydrogen sulfide tested at Banana Investment Limited.
 Performance testing of these filters has now been accomplished.
 The results obtained from these studies are promising since the filters took more than a month to get saturated.
-Second generation of the prototype filters having both the adsorptive and catalytic units in tandem are currently being tested, first with the catalytic unit facing the gas inlet.
-After this the same filters will be tested with the adsorptive unit facing the gas inlet and the performance compared.
-This is addressing objective number 4 in the original proposal.